 Confirm if the screws used in tightening the upper blade against the lower blade fixed to the clipper slider are over tightened.
 If the bolts are over tightened they create a much compressive against the sliding blade that is below it thereby preventing it from sliding hence there wouldn’t be any cutting action while the clipper is ON only the humming sound of the clipper will be heard but the blades can’t move.

 THE BLADES AND CLEAN WITH SOLVENT

-When the gap between the two blades has been filled with hair particles or accumulated dust the blades will start having difficulty in sliding against each other which is the basic working principle of clippers at the most situation it could make the blades to be unable to cut hair.
+When the gap between the two blades has been filled with hair particles or accumulated dust the blades will start having difficulty in sliding against each other which is the basic of clippers at the most situation it could make the blades to be unable to cut hair.

 Note that besides stopping the blade from cutting hair, the accumulated hair pair particles or dusts creates less friction between the blades thereby requiring higher voltage supply to the clipper coil to be able to increase the sliding speed and make the blades to cut properly this action causes the clipper coil to suffer from overheating due to high voltage supply and overload on the sliding blade thereby reducing the life of the clipper coil or make it burn after a prolonged use.